cran/pander/README.md

 # Helper functions

-There are a bunch of helper functions in `pander` which return user specified inputs in Pandoc format.
-You could find these functions starting with `pandoc.`.
-For example `pandoc.strong` would return the passed characters with strong emphasis.
+There are a bunch of helper functions in `pander` which e.g. return user specified inputs in Pandoc format or applies some extra formatting on those.
+For a technical documentation, see the HTML help files of the package at [help.r-enthusiasts.com](http://help.r-enthusiasts.com/library/pander/html/00Index.html).

+## Primitive functions

+You could find the Pandoc-related functions starting with `pandoc.` - for example `pandoc.strong` would return the passed characters with strong emphasis.
 E.g.:

 ```rout
 > pandoc.strong('FOO')